fabbricadigitale/paper-chip/README.md

 ## Testing

 If you are using **polyserve** navigate to the `test/` directory of your element to run its tests.

-You can view results in browser console.
+You can view results in the browser console.

 ### WCT